bksaiki/numbers-course/docs/01-fixed.md

   the _absolute digit_ of the value,
   which is the position of the digit directly below the least significant digit of `x`.
-While this property seems highly redundant, it is useful to differentiate `exp` and `n` later on.
+While this property seems redundant, it is useful to differentiate `exp` and `n` later on.
 Its definition is straightforward.
 ```python
 class Num():